medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 ### 5.5 MustSupport

+Unless otherwise stated, the following criteria apply to elements marked as “Must Support” in MedCom's Implementation Guides:

 Labeling an element MustSupport means that implementations that produce or consume resources **SHALL** provide "support" for the element in some meaningful way.
 Because the base FHIR specification is intended to be independent of any particular implementation context, no elements are flagged as mustSupport=true as part of the base specification.
 This flag is intended for use in profiles that have a defined implementation context.

 br>